-In any of these countries you can ask to camp in yards/fields or ask for water.
-We haven't been knocked back more than one time in one hundred!
+In any of these countries it’s acceptable to ask to camp in yards/fields or collect water.
+We weren’t knocked back more than one time in one hundred!

-Yes.
+Yes!
 In most places, a gift on arrival is an important ritual in hosting.
-We have given away all kinds of things, but the most universal gift we've found is a nice box of chocolates.
-Who doesn't like chocolate?!
+I’ve given away all kinds of things, but the most universal gift I’ve found is a nice box of chocolates.
+Who doesn’t like chocolate?!

 Women may also feel a bit out of place in Iran; being covered up and in occasional circumstances where, due to cultural reasons, men do not acknowledge/address you and instead talk to any male you might be travelling with.

-We have only been asked to pay for camping or water in areas frequented by tourists near Issy-Kul lake in Kyrgyzstan.
-We believe it could be because there is a home stay culture there and locals feel like they deserve a slice of the pie.
+I was only been asked to pay for camping or water in areas frequented by tourists near Issy-Kul lake in Kyrgyzstan.
+It’s probably because there is a homestay culture there, and locals feel like they deserve a slice of the pie.

 – The bread in EVERY country in Central Asia!
 Especially ‘barbari’ bread in Iran and Tandir-cooked bread in Azerbaijan, Uzbekistan and Kyrgyzstan.